GSE Systems

 GSE Systems, Inc. develops and markets software-based simulation and training products to nuclear, oil, and gas electricity generators, and the chemical process industries.
 It also sells software for monitoring and optimizing plant and signal analysis to the power industry.

+On November 1, 2024, the company announced that it had completed its merger with an affiliate of Pelican Energy Partners.